Mobile phone versionWhat is this?

 random mosaic pieces

-A further use is to make appealing games for children.
-As a Sunday school teaching aid, it can show how an artist can move the randomly arranged broken pieces (shown here on the right) and make a beautiful Mosaic Cross.
+And this leads us to an appealing game for children.
+As a Sunday school teaching aid, it can show how an artist can move the randomly arranged broken pieces (shown here on the left) and make a beautiful Mosaic Cross (shown at the top of this page).
 In the same way, Jesus can take the broken pieces of our lives and make us whole.
-Also, the multi-coloured mosaic design could help focus specific elements of the cross.
-The centre piece for example, can be interpreted like the Glory Cross.
 (See Mosaic Cross worksheet)